Guarantee on materials and workmanship

 There is a lifetime guarantee on materials and workmanship for all Vesper Tools products.
 If it breaks or has any other problems unrelated to mis-use or abuse and entirely related to manufacture or materials then it is absolutely covered no question.
 Needless to say returns/repairs are extremely rare but get in touch if there is ever a problem.

 “These sliding bevels and try squares represent all that I have learned in my self taught toolmaking career of over 20 years now.
 I have poured my heart and soul into trying to make the BEST tools available anywhere in the world.
-And I know after years of work and research that no others will come anywhere near this level of quality and value.
-Soon after receiving an order from me if you decide you can get better quality elsewhere just send it back in original saleable mint condition and I will refund the purchase price.”
-Chris Vesper
+After years of work and continual research and watching other makers I know that no others will come anywhere near this level of quality and value.”

 I’m new to woodworking, which minimal measuring and marking tools do I need to get started?